 CSR said she was not aware of any dollar limit on credit card funding.
 ETFCU participates in the CO-OP Shared Branch network, making a transfer of funds relatively easy.

 Maturing funds can be distributed through a cashier's check to the address on file, by wire transfer ($20 fee), or transferred to an ETFCU savings or checking account.

 Evansville Teachers Federal Credit Union’s name would suggest that only teachers are eligible to join.
 In fact, the Indiana-based ETFCU’s field of membership (FOM) provides a way to join for virtually anyone in the country.

 Employees/retirees and members of more than 200 SEGs and organizations (including the Evansville Teachers Association, the Evansville Museum, and Gibson County) are eligible to join.

-Immediate family or household members of individuals who are membership-eligible also qualify.
+Immediate family (spouse, child, brother, sister, parent, grandparent, or grandchild) or household members of individuals who are either current members or membership-eligible also qualify.

 The third option on the first page of the online application reads,

 I am not eligible through my employer, an organization, or a member of my family or household.